• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• Warming and aromatic cinnamon spice flavour.
+• Features a comforting and fragrant cinnamon spice flavour.

 🛒 Ingredients